Embracing Kindness: The Key to a Loving Marriage

 - 4 min read

-I recently thought of Bambi because one of the characters in the movie- Thumper, a baby rabbit- had recited a lesson he had learned from his father, advice that I consider timeless.
+I recently thought of Bambi because one of the characters, Thumper, a baby rabbit, recited a lesson he learned from his father—advice I consider timeless.

 "If you can't say something nice, don't say anything at all."